 This website demonstrates the way a broken grid can change the perception of white space and attract attention to the text and actual details.

 A good example of utilizing good imagery.
 The first thing every user sees is this amazing photograph of ocean waves.
-It definitely serves well for further exploring.
+It definitely serves well for further exploration.

 This website is simple and minimalist, which gives it an extra luxurious feeling.
 All the attention goes to the featured pictures and the CTA suggesting users book a room right now.